okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/resolve-import-conflicts/create-external-service/index.md

 title: Creating Your External Service
 ---

 The external service is the customer-provided piece of software that Okta calls when the inline hook fires.
-In the case of the Import Inline Hook, the payload of the call from Okta contains the user profile information of the user being imported, as well as contextual information on the import process.
+In the case of the Import Inline Hook, the payload of the call from Okta contains information about the user being imported.
 The external service can respond with commands to change profile attributes and to set whether to treat the user as a match for an existing user or not.

-Okta defines the REST API contract for the requests it sends to the external service and for the responses the external service can send back, but it's your responsibility to arrange hosting of the external service and to code the software for it.
+It's your responsibility to arrange hosting of the external service and to code the software for it.

 The following sections demonstrate some sample code for an external service.
 The code here is meant as a demonstration of checking for conflict and then resolving the conflict by changing a user profile attribute.